What is Second Degree Burglary? Is Second Degree Burglary a Felony?

 What is the Punishment for Second-Degree Burglary?

 If a person is convicted of second-degree burglary by a judge or jury, he or she will be sentenced under local applicable laws.
+Is second degree burglary a felony?
 This crime is almost always charged as a felony (with a few state exceptions).
 Offenders typically receive jail time and are ordered to pay fines and/or restitution.
 When sentencing, the court considers:

 • Severity of the crime